 I feel unwell prior to my stay.
 What should I do?

-Prior to your stay with us, should you feel unwell or develop symptoms of COVID-19, please do not travel to Benslow Music.
+In the 2 weeks prior to your stay with us, should you feel unwell or develop symptoms of COVID-19, please do not travel to Benslow Music.

 I feel unwell during my stay.
 What should I do?